algbio/panvc-founders/experiments-with-artificial-mutations/README.md

 ## Indices for use with `Snakefile.call`

-Archives that contain the pregenerated indices have been listed [on a separate page](e-coli-indices.md).
+Archives that contain the pregenerated indices have been listed in [e-coli-indices.md](e-coli-indices.md).

 ## Founder sequences used when generating the indices